Check if necessary cache headers present when requesting a file integrated with CDN. Use the description of the headers below.

 8. Analyze them using the description of the important headings below.

 Important HTTP Headers

 1. Check from which server (your or CDN) the content was sent is possible by the value of the X-Cache HTTP header:

 - X-Cache: HIT — the file has been delivered from CDN

-- X-Cache: MISS — the file has not been cached in CDN.
-Check your HTTP headers and control panel settings.
+- X-Cache: MISS — the file has been delivered from your origin server.